adamkozuch/MongoExcercises/Exam.md

 result = db.amazonReview.mapReduce(m,r,{out:revWord});
 ```
 ![](https://cloud.githubusercontent.com/assets/5136443/5701796/cec5fc66-9a50-11e4-9297-dd296279af33.png)
-As we can see mongoe emited 1146677 words and result become reduced to 8469 words.
+As we can see mongo emitted 1146677 words and result become reduced to 8469 words.
 In order to find twenty most popular words I used:
 ```javascript
 db.revWord.find().limit(20).sort({value:-1})